YaegerKnight/RusticML/README.md

 ### Features

 - Supports auto-diff backward propagation
-- Supports implementation of Multi-layer Perceptron and Convolutional Neural Networks
+- Supports implementation of Multi-layer Perceptron
-- Provides a GPU-based high performance implementation for fast execution (Nvidia GPU specifically.)
+- Supports popular activation functions such as Tanh, ReLU and Sigmoid